Tensor Graphical Lasso (TeraLasso): TG-ISTA Algorithm

-When the BiGLasso model was proposed in \cite{kalaitzis2013bigraphical}, a simple alternating-minimization estimation algorithm was given.
-It required, however, the diagonal elements of the inverse covariance to be known a priori, which is unrealistic in practice.
-Here, we derive a joint first-order primal algorithm for BiGLasso and TeraLasso estimation that is not subject to this limitation.

-As the TeraLasso objective \eqref{Eq:objFun} is non-differentiable because of the $\ell_1$ penalties, we propose an iterative soft thresholding (ISTA) method restricted to the convex set $\mathcal{K}_{\mathbf{p}}^\sharp$ of possible positive semidefinite Kronecker sum precision matrices.
-We call this numerical implementation of TeraLasso the Tensor Graphical Iterative Soft Thresholding (TG-ISTA).
+In this section, we introduce an iterative soft thresholding (ISTA) method, restricted to the convex set $\mathcal{K}_{\mathbf{p}}^\sharp$ of possible positive semidefinite Kronecker sum precision matrices, to implement the TeraLasso optimization \eqref{eq:nonconvobv}.
+We call this implementation Tensor Graphical Iterative Soft Thresholding (TG-ISTA).